When people hear how about the ways that Goodwill of the Finger Lakes helps each community served, they inevitably have the same reaction:

 Here are a few of the ways that Goodwill of the Finger Lakes is making a difference:

-• ABVI: Goodwill stores and donation centers in Monroe, Ontario, Wayne and Livingston counties provide funds that support vision rehabilitation, job training and employment opportunities for the blind and visually impaired through its affiliate the Association for the Blind and Visually Impaired.
+• ABVI: Goodwill stores and donation centers in Monroe, Ontario, Wayne and Livingston counties provide funds that support vision rehabilitation, job training and employment opportunities for the blind and visually impaired through the Association for the Blind and Visually Impaired.

 • Contact Center: Goodwill of the Finger Lakes runs a state-of-the-art, LEED GOLD-certified inbound and outbound call center.
 The contact center answers calls for 1-800-Goodwill, Federal, State and private businesses.